amilcar-sr/popular-movies-1/README.md

 # popular-movies-1
-Repository that contains the popular movies project (stage 1) for Android Nanodegree.
+Repository that contains the popular movies project (Stage 1 & 2) for Android Nanodegree.